grpc/proposal/A44-xds-retry.md

 | num\_retries                    | maxAttempts = num\_retries + 1 |
 | retry\_back\_off                | initialBackoff = retry\_back\_off.base\_interval <br> maxBackoff = retry\_back\_off.max\_interval <br> backoffMultiplier = 2 |

 When converting `retry_on` value to `retryableStatusCodes`, the gRPC xDS client will only convert conditions that are documented in [x-envoy-retry-grpc-on](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/router_filter#x-envoy-retry-grpc-on), that is, "cancelled", "deadline-exceeded", "internal", "resource-exhausted" and "unavailable", and will ignore any other conditions.
-If the resulting retryableStatusCodes is empty, gRPC xDS client will not include a retry policy in the corresponding route action.
+If the resulting `retryableStatusCodes` is empty, gRPC xDS client will not include a retry policy in the corresponding route action.

-The num_retries attribute defaults to 1 as specified in Envoy API doc.
-As specified in the original retry gRFC any maxAttempts value greater than 5 will be treated as 5, so any value greater than 4, will effectively be converted to maxAttempts=5.
-The num_retries attribute must not be less than 1.
+The `num_retries` attribute defaults to 1 as specified in Envoy API doc.
+As specified in the original retry gRFC any `maxAttempts` value greater than 5 will be treated as 5, so any value greater than 4, will effectively be converted to `maxAttempts=5`.
+The `num_retries` attribute must not be less than 1.

-As specified in Envoy API doc, retry_back_off is optional and defaults to base_interval=25ms and max_interval=250ms.
-In retry_back_off, base_interval is required.
-The max_interval is optional and defaults to 10 times base_interval.
-The value of base_interval and max_interval must be greater than zero.
-Values of base_interval or max_interval less than 1ms will be treated as 1ms.
-The value of max_interval must be no less than the value of base_interval.
+As specified in Envoy API doc, `retry_back_off` is optional and defaults to `base_interval=25ms` and `max_interval=250ms`.
+In `retry_back_off`, `base_interval` is required.
+The `max_interval` is optional and defaults to 10 times `base_interval`.
+The value of `base_interval` and `max_interval` must be greater than zero.
+Values of `base_interval` or `max_interval` less than 1ms will be treated as 1ms.
+The value of `max_interval` must be no less than the value of `base_interval`.

 When validating xDS update from the control plane, gRPC xDS client will reject the config if any of the above requirements is not met.